bm2-lab/iGWOS/README.md

       {VITRO,CELL}
         VITRO           in-vitro CIRCLE-seq
-        CELL            cell-based techniques
+        CELL            cell-based and in vivo techniques

->when chosing in-vitro
+>when chosing VITRO

     optional arguments:
       -h, --help  show this help message and exit

->when chosing cell-based
+>when chosing CELL

     optional arguments:
       -h, --help  show this help message and exit